CopperEgg/metrics-plugins/cloudwatch/README.md

 The script gathers quite a bit of information from AWS Cloudwatch; the example script only creates widgets for a subset of the data that is gathered.

-If you do not have a CopperEgg account, you may create one at <https://copperegg.com/copperegg-signup/>
+If you do not have a Uptime Cloud Monitor account, you may create one at <https://www.idera.com/infrastructure-monitoring-as-a-service/freetrialsubscriptionform>

-If you have a CopperEgg account, you may log in and use RevealMetrics at <https://app.copperegg.com/login>
+If you have a Uptime Cloud Monitor account, you may log in and use RevealMetrics at <https://app.copperegg.com/login>

 #Getting Started with the cloudwatch.rb Ruby script